BUStools/BUStools.github.io/manual.md

 -p, --pipe            Write to standard output

 ~~~

-The input BUS file must be sorted via the `sort` command.

 The `capture` command accepts `-` as an input file to read from `stdin`, and can write to `stdout` using `-p`.
 The BUS file is filtered by the `--capture` list, which can specify a list of transcripts (`-s`), a list of barcodes (`-b`), or UMIs (`-u`).
 The default behaviour is to include only records that match the capture list, to reject records from the capture list the user can specify `-x`.
 Matching on barcodes and UMIs is exact.
 Matching on equivalence classes with respect to the capture list is an intersection.